“Super-stylised Ligurian palazzo with pool set above the achingly beautiful fishing village of Camogli”

 Breakfast is a sophisticated affair, taken at individual tables in the garden and beautifully presented.
 Mario is passionate about food and serves what he likes himself (which guarantees quality).
 We particularly enjoyed the homemade muesli, fresh fruit, Italian brioche and warm pastries, as well as the locally made organic jams, freshly squeezed orange juice and aromatic coffees.
 Lunch is also available on request during summer.

 Other than that, and perhaps an evening aperitivo, no meals are served at the villa - despite its rather beautiful, state-of-the-art kitchen.
 However, this is more than compensated by the fantastic choice of excellent local (and untouristy) restaurants.
 Mario’s restaurant recommendations are excellent.
-We tried Ristorante CUCU, where the catch of the day was fresh off the boat in Camogli itself.
+We tried Ristorante CUCU, which offers well priced authentical Ligurian cuisine.
+During our visit, their catch of the day (fresh off the boat in Camogli) was a delicious hake dish.

 Pesto and focaccia both come from this part of Italy, so you it’s worth indulging while you’re here.